willdahlgreen/nicar2022_qgis2/README.md

-Click the `∈` sign to get to the `Expression String Builder` and when that opens expand the `Fields and Values` section and double click the column we want to use as a criteria: `General_Fu`.
-This will place it into the expression builder but we also have to set what value `General_Fu` must be equal to in order to display a label.
+Click the `∈` sign to get to the `Expression String Builder` and when that opens expand the `Fields and Values` section and double click the column we want to use as a criteria: `primary_so`.
+This will place it into the expression builder but we also have to set what value `primary_so` must be equal to in order to display a label.
 Click `all unique` and you’ll see the unique values of that column.
 Press or type the equals sign where the expression is being written and then double click the value we want: `Coal`.
 Click `OK`.

 ![](screenshots/qgis2_scrn_label_coal_filter.png)